NOAA Miami Regional Library at AOML

 Access the world’s leading scholarly literature in the sciences, social sciences, arts, and humanities and examine proceedings of international conferences, symposia, seminars, colloquia, workshops, and conventions.
 Web of Science also provides a unique search method, cited reference searching, to track citations to publications.
 Users can navigate forward and backward through the literature, searching all disciplines and time spans to uncover all information relevant to their research.
 Web of Science includes the following family of databases: Science Citation Index, Book Citation Index, Current Contents Connect, SciELO Citation Index, and Journal Citation Reports.
 Once you register your personal password and id they can be used on the following: WOS, Researcher ID, Endnote and Endnote Web.

-Web of Science Core Collection includes: Science Citation Index Expanded (1970-present) Book Citation Index– Science (2005-present) Book Citation Index– Social Sciences & Humanities (2005-present).
+Web of Science Core Collection includes: Science Citation Index Expanded (1970-current) Book Citation Index– Science (2005-current) Book Citation Index– Social Sciences & Humanities (2005-current).
 To access the specific index in the core collection: search under the all databases tab, select Web of Science Core Collection, then on the basic search page select more settings to choose which index you would like to use.